sav-che/TL-2/Authors/Battandier, Jules Aimé {std. Battand.}.md

-> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/item/103414#page/189/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/page/33120272) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Battandier, Jules-Aimé {std.
 Battand.} (Suppl.)|second entry]] for this author

 ### Author

-Battandier, Jules Aimé (1848-1922), French botanist and explorer of Algeria, professor at the medical school of Alger. (*Battand.*).
+Battandier, Jules Aimé (1848-1922), French botanist and explorer of Algeria, professor at the medical school of Alger.
+**Abbreviated name**: *Battand.*

 #### Herbarium and types